huntergera/yh-validator/README.md

 - 📞 International phone number validation (with country support)
 - 🔐 Configurable password strength validation
 - 👤 Flexible username validation
+- ↔️ Deep equality comparison for objects and arrays
 - 🛠 Modular structure — import only what you need
 - 📦 Lightweight and dependency-minimized
 - 🔐 TypeScript-first with full type safety